 While is most cases, keeping the default option is a good idea, if you find that your default DNS provider is slow, you may want to consider finding one that is fast.
 To test the response time for your DNS server, you can use Dig.
 It is important to know that what may be good for one person in one part of the world may not necessarily be good for another person sitting in another part of the world.

-This is where you can consider alternative 3rd-party DNS providers like OpenDNS, UltraDNS, Google DNS, etc. Do however note that one must consider using a reputed and a reliable DNS server only, as such providers offer a better browsing experience, provide protection from phishing sites and refresh their DNS records faster when website change their IP addresses or new domains are registered.
+This is where you can consider alternative 3rd-party DNS providers like OpenDNS, UltraDNS, Google DNS, etc. Do however note that one must consider using a reputed and reliable DNS server only, as such providers offer a better browsing experience, provide protection from phishing sites, and refresh their DNS records faster when website change their IP addresses or new domains are registered.

 Find out fastest nearest DNS server